X

 If the instructor declines to allow you to audit the course, you must decide whether to drop it or keep it on your schedule with Standard grading mode.
 If you do not want to take the class with Standard grading mode, then you should drop it.

-5. If the Department Chair approves the audit, the Department Chair will sign and complete Part 4 of the form and either forward the completed form to the Registrar's Office, or instruct you to deliver the form there.
+5. If you receive departmental approval, the approver will sign and date Part 4 of the form and either forward the completed form to the Registrar's Office, or instruct you to deliver the form there.

 6. The Registrar then changes the grade mode to Audit for the approved course.